PC-Admin/cephfs-stress-test/create_test_cluster.md

 Okay this playbook won't actually set the cluster up, we have to use cephadm for that!

+NOTE: These instructions assume your node hostnames are not FQDNs.
+If they are you should edit them to be short hostnames.

 # Creating a Cluster with cephadm